-- Ageing may affect memory by changing the way your brain stores information
+Ageing may affect memory by changing the way your brain stores information and by making it harder to recall stored information.
+Your short-term and remote memories are not usually affected by ageing.

 The brain is a storehouse of information.
 Information is stored in different parts of your memory.
 Information stored in the short-term memory may include the name of a person you met moments ago.
 Information stored in recent memory may include what you ate for breakfast.
 Information stored in the remote memory includes things you stored in your memory years ago, such as memories of childhood.